Beach Nourishment Easements

 Beach nourishment has proven effective at stemming erosion on the Outer Banks.
 All of the northern beach towns, as well as Buxton and Mirlo Beach on Hatteras Island, have begun using nourishment to successfully manage and maintain their shorelines.
 Prior to nourishment, these areas experienced frequent ocean overwash, even during small nor’easters.
 The resulting damage, including the loss of homes, businesses, and infrastructure such as waterlines and streets, significantly impacted the area’s economy and quality of life.

-If your oceanfront property lies south of 8827 South Old Oregon Inlet Road and north of 5317 South Virginia Dare Trail north to 2919 South Virginia Dare Trail, your ten-year beach nourishment easement will expire April 1, 2021.
+If your oceanfront property lies south of 8827 South Old Oregon Inlet Road or between 2919 South Virginia Dare Trail and 5317 South Virginia Dare Trail, your ten-year beach nourishment easement will expire April 1, 2021.
 Therefore, we need your help to continue Nags Head’s shoreline management efforts into the future.
 (Properties from 8827 South Old Oregon Inlet Road through 5317 South Virginia Dare Trail have perpetual easements that were obtained by Dare County and transferred to the Town of Nags Head prior to the Town's initial beach nourishment project in 2011.)

 Our initial large-scale beach nourishment project in 2011 was the first on the Outer Banks.
 At the time, there was a great need for nourishment but some public skepticism about whether the project would be effective, so the Town only requested and obtained a ten-year easement on your property.
 That initial easement allowed the Town to undertake the nourishment project and other limited-duration activities including planting beach grass and installing sand fencing, as well as the more recent maintenance project completed this summer.
 But the easement that enabled these first two projects expires April 1, 2021.
 Now that beach nourishment is a part of life on the Outer Banks, we ask that you sign the enclosed perpetual easement to continue the same type of work that has been occurring.
 This easement will enable the Town to move more quickly to protect your property in the future when needed.